microsoft/typescript-analyze-trace/README.md

 # @typescript/analyze-trace

-A tool for analyzing the output of `tsc --generateTrace` in a fast and digestible way (rather than more involved diagnostics [here](https://github.com/microsoft/TypeScript/wiki/Performance-Tracing)).
+[`@typescript/analyze-trace`](https://github.com/microsoft/typescript-analyze-trace) is tool for analyzing the output of `tsc --generateTrace` in a fast and digestible way (rather than more involved diagnostics [here](https://github.com/microsoft/TypeScript/wiki/Performance-Tracing)).

 Note: The goal is to identify clear-cut hot-spots and provide enough context to extract a small repro.
 The repro can then be used as the basis of a bug report or a starting point for manual code inspection or profiling.